Cats Take Over Their Owners’ Accounts And Ask Netizens To Weigh In On "AITA" Questions That Are Too Funny

 It’s hard to compare cats to any kind of pet because of how unique their personalities are.
 They have this superiority complex instilled in them that can reek of entitlement.

 But when they get really affectionate, you can’t help but love them.
-So all of those moments of running around in chaos and singing the song of their people at 3 AM in the morning, having them as company is well worth it.
+So all of those moments of running around in chaos and singing the song of their people at 3 AM, having them as company is well worth it.